RRethy/krepe/threewaymerge/README.md

 input should not be modified, but memory may be shared removing the value vs null
-    what happens with deployment.spec.replica and the default value (thinking interaction with hpa)
+    what happens with deployment.spec.replica and the default value (thinking interaction with hpa) test that input isn't modified
+	// ConvertToVersion takes the provided object and converts it the provided version.
+This
+	// method does not mutate the in object, but the in and out object might share data structures,
+	// i.e. the out object cannot be mutated without mutating the in object as well.
+	// This method is similar to Convert() but handles specific details of choosing the correct
+	// output version.